Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Simulation Studies

 \subsection{Competing Methods}

-We compare the variable selection results, error rate and out-of-sample value (i.e., the expected outcome) under the estimated rules of pdWOLS with Q-learning combined with LASSO \citep{LASSOq} and penalized A-Learning (PAL) \citep{al}.
-Q-learning is a sequential regression approach to DTR estimation; relying only on outcome models (i.e., the sum of the blip and the treatment-free models), it is not doubly robust.
-PAL first estimates the treatment-free and propensity score models, then used the Dantzig selector \citep{Dan} to penalize the estimating equations of A-learning: $\hat\bpsi=arg min_{\bpsi}\: \norm{\bpsi}_1$ subject to $\norm{ diag (\bA- \boldsymbol{\hat\pi})(\bY-f(\bx;\hat \bbeta)-\gamma(\bx,a;\bpsi))}_{\infty} \leq n\lambda_{pal}$ where $\lambda_{pal}$ is the tuning parameter, $ \boldsymbol{\hat\pi}$ is the estimated propensity score, and $f(\bx;\hat \bbeta)$ and $\gamma(\bx,a;\bpsi)$ are the treatment-free model and blip functions, respectively.
-One can estimate $\boldsymbol{\pi}$ and $\bbeta$ in the posited propensity score and treatment-free models using penalized regressions \citep{al}, however if the data are only moderately high dimensional, there is often little to be gained (and perhaps something to be lost) from propensity score models that are fit through data-adaptive methods \citep{alam}.
+We compare the variable selection results, error rate (in terms of the estimated rules as compared to the true optimal treatment), and out-of-sample value (i.e., expected outcome) under the estimated rules of pdWOLS with Q-learning combined with LASSO \citep{LASSOq} and penalized A-Learning (PAL) \citep{al}.
+Q-learning is a sequential regression approach to DTR estimation; relying only on outcome models; it is not doubly robust.
+PAL first estimates the treatment-free and propensity score models, then uses the Dantzig selector \citep{Dan} to penalize the estimating equations of A-learning: $\widehat\bpsi=arg min_{\bpsi}\: \norm{\bpsi}_1$ subject to $\norm{\bX^T diag (\bA- \boldsymbol{\widehat\pi})(\bY-f(\bx;\widehat \bbeta)-\gamma(\bx,a;\bpsi))}_{\infty} \leq n\lambda_{pal}$, where $\lambda_{pal}$ is the tuning parameter and $\boldsymbol{\widehat\pi}$ is the estimated propensity score.

-LASSO was implemented using the R package glmnet \citep{pathwise}, with $\lambda_{LASSO}$ selected via four-fold cross-validation.
-PAL was implemented using the R package ITRSelect \citep{al}, with the tuning parameter $\lambda_{pal}$ selected via BIC.
-The main effect of treatment $A$ is not penalized any of the three methods.
-The default approach to fit the treatment-free model in ITRSelect is SCAD; to make the comparison between the three approaches more fair, we use LASSO to fit the treatment-free model for PAL.
-We also present unpenalized estimates of the blip parameters from a two-step approach: that is, after variable selection, the blip parameters are re-calculated by solving the unpenalized weighted least squares for via Q-learning, dWOLS and A-learning with the selected variables.
-We refer those three unpenalized estimation procedure as \textit{refitted}.
+LASSO was implemented using the R package glmnet \citep{pathwise} with $\lambda_{LASSO}$ selected via four-fold cross-validation.
+PAL was implemented using the R package ITRSelect \citep{al} with the tuning parameter $\lambda_{pal}$ selected via the Bayesian Information Criteria (BIC) \citep{BIC}.
+The main effect of treatment $A$ is not penalized in any of the three methods.
+We also present unpenalized estimates of the blip parameters from a two-step approach: that is, after variable selection, the blip parameters are re-calculated by solving the unpenalized weighted least squares via Q-learning, dWOLS, and A-learning with the selected variables, which we term \textit{refitted} procedure.